jellyfin/jellyfin-packaging/README.md

    * The second argument is the "platform" you want to build for.
 The available options are listed as top-level keys in the `build.yaml` configuration file or in the `-h` help output.

-   * The third argument is, for most builds except `docker` and `portable` (DotNET portable), the architecture you want to build for.
+   * The third argument is, for all platforms except `portable` (DotNET portable), the architecture you want to build for.
 For each platform, the available architectures can be found as the keys under `archmaps` in the `build.yaml` configuration file.

    * The fourth argument is exclusive to `debian` and `ubuntu` `.deb` packages, and is the release version of Debian or Ubuntu to build for.
 For each platform, the available releases can be found as the keys under `releases` in the `build.yaml` configuration file.